abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

         [Fact]
         public async Task Should_Get_List_Of_Books()
         {
-            var result = await _bookAppService.GetListAsync();
+            var result = await _bookAppService.GetListAsync(new PagedAndSortedResultRequestDto());

-            Assert.Equal(3, result.Count);
+            result.TotalCount.ShouldBeGreaterThan(0);
+            result.Items.ShouldContain(b => b.Name == "Mother");
         }
     }
 }
 ```

 ### Convert application to use static client proxies
-Before showing you how to use static client proxies instead of dynamic client proxy, I ask for talk differences between both approach.
-Their similarty, advantages and disadvantages to each other.
+Before showing you how to use static client proxies instead of dynamic client proxies, I ask you to talk differences between both approaches.
+Their similarities, advantages and disadvantages to each other.

 ##### Benefits
 * Maps C# method calls to remote server HTTP calls by considering the HTTP method, route, query string parameters, request payload and other details.